Dr. Bonnie Bertolaet, Executive Director

 Dr. Bertolaet received her B.A. from Amherst College and her Ph.D. from Harvard University and trained as an NIH post-doctoral fellow at the University of California San Diego and The Scripps Research Institute.

 Evelyn Gonzalez, Program Recruitment Manager

 Before joining Science Club for Girls, Evelyn worked as the Special Projects & Volunteer Coordinator for the Office of Community at Engagement at Bunker Hill Community College.
-Originally from Mendota, California, Evelyn graduated from California State University, Fresno with a B.A. in Sociology and Minors in Spanish and Urban Civic Education and is pursuing her Masters in Education Policy from Boston University.
+Originally from Mendota, California, Evelyn graduated from California State University, Fresno with a B.A. in Sociology and Minors in Spanish and Urban Civic Education and will complete her Masters in Education Policy from Boston University this fall.
 Evelyn has won several awards for her dedication to making a difference in the community—including the Newman's Own Foundation Fellowship, Newman Civic Fellow award through Campus Compact, and the John D. Welty award for completing more than 1,000 hours of service at CSU, Fresno.
 She is excited to now be dedicated to making a difference in the lives of young girls of Science Club for Girls, who need to see the change in STEM.
-As a first-generation Latina, Evelyn understands what it means to have mentorship from someone with a similar background.
+As a first-generation Latina, Evelyn understands what it means to be mentored by someone with a similar background.

 Tanya Miller, Program Intern, UConn BOLD Fellow